airqo-platform/AirQo-api/src/auth-service/docs/access-control/NETWORK_DEPRECATION_GUIDE_VERTEX.md

 page in vertex) is deprecated.
 It has been superseded by `groups` across the platform, and is no longer being developed or fixed.

-**Nothing is being removed yet.** The two endpoints vertex currently calls are still live and unchanged:
+**The two endpoints vertex calls are still live, with the same request/response contract** — but we've updated an important correction to this doc: these aren't only used by the Admin > Networks page. `useNetworks()` is also a required dropdown in grid creation, cohort creation (both variants), site creation, and device import/deploy.
+That's a much bigger dependency than originally scoped here, so please don't treat this as an isolated admin-page migration.

 - `GET /api/v2/users/networks` (and the v3 equivalent) — used by `useNetworks()`
-  to populate the network dropdowns and the Admin > Networks list.
+  to populate the network dropdowns across the forms listed above.
-- `POST /api/v2/users/networks` — used by the "Create Network" form via your `/api/network` proxy route.
+- `POST /api/v2/users/networks` — used by the "Create Network" form via your `/api/network` proxy route. **Internal change, no contract change:** this endpoint's RBAC side effect now provisions a group-scoped admin role instead of a network-scoped one (networks are being fully retired from RBAC elsewhere in this service) — the request body, response shape, and created Network record you get back are unchanged.

 Everything else in the old `Network` CRUD surface (assign/unassign users, set manager, list roles for a network, get-by-id, delete, update, refresh) was